What is convection?

 Applications Across Disciplines:

-3. Geophysics: Convection currents in Earth's mantle drive tectonic plate movement and contribute to geological features.
+Geophysics: Convection surrounds Earth’s core, driving mantle movements that underlie tectonic plate movement and associated geological features.

-4. Engineering: Convection is used in cooling systems, heat exchangers, and industrial processes to optimize heat transfer.
+Engineering: The application of convection is widespread in building systems, heat exchangers and industrial processes to minimise the heat transfer.

 The Science of Fluid Dynamics:

-1. Buoyancy Principle: Less dense, warmer fluids rise, while cooler, denser fluids sink, causing fluid circulation.
+Buoyancy Principle: Less dense, warmer fluids rise; cool, dense fluids sink, Fluids circulate.

 Real-world Implications:

-1. Climate and Weather: Ocean currents and atmospheric convection shape global climate patterns, affecting ecosystems and weather events.
+Climate and Weather: Global currents and atmospheric convection shape ordinary climates that impact ecosystems and extreme weather.

 Innovations and Future Prospects: